 What we’ve learnt is that digital trust pivots upon transparency.

-A study done by Gartner(*1) confirmed that organisations are moving away from annual employee engagement surveys after realising they’re not enough to capture the voice of the employee.
+A study done by Gartner(*1) confirmed that organisations are removing annual surveys from their employee engagement strategy after realising they’re not enough to capture the voice of the employee.

 Much like the sweltering heat that refuses to subside, the team at inFeedo has been persistent, going all in in the last couple of months to address feedback you’ve shared overtime on Amber’s dashboard.
 The result?
 Two kickass dashboard feature upgrades that are guaranteed to blow your mind!